zzhangjii/learning-library/workshops/goldengate/LabGuide300.md

 	![](images/300/i4.png)

 - Note in the screen shot above we have added EXTRACT processes.
 There is currently a REPLICAT (RAMER) running.
 That is from the previous lab, and was used to apply updates to DBCS.
-We will stop that process.
+We will stop that process to make it clear that it is not being used in this lab.
+It could remain up however as it does not affect other processes).
 	- **Enter the following:** `stop RAMER`
 	- **Wait a few seconds and then enter:** `info all`